NCEMS/energetic-origins-of-PPI-connectivity/README.md

 (If running on CyVerse, use `cyverse_setup.sh` instead)

-3. Download Rosetta & FoldX and insert paths to executables in the config file
+3. Download SignalP, Rosetta, & FoldX and insert paths to executables in the config file (see below to identify the steps in which these executables need to be inserted)

 4. You can now run the pipeline by entering the command `./run_pipeline.sh <.config file>`